Massive US storm brings tornadoes to South, blizzard threat

 Associated Press

-SIOUX FALLS, S.D.
-(AP) — A massive storm blowing across the country spawned tornadoes in parts of Oklahoma and Texas, including the Dallas-Fort Worth area, as much of the central United States from the Rocky Mountains to the Midwest braced for blizzard-like conditions.
+DALLAS (AP) — A massive storm blowing across the country spawned tornadoes in parts of Oklahoma and Texas, including the Dallas-Fort Worth area, as much of the central United States from the Rocky Mountains to the Midwest braced for blizzard-like conditions.
 Some tornado damage was reported in Oklahoma, and forecasters warned Louisiana, Arkansas and Mississippi could also see flash flooding and tornadoes from the same weather system.
-South Dakota’s Department of Transportation says portions of Interstate 90 and Interstate 29 are expected to be closed by mid-morning Tuesday due to freezing rain, drifting snow and high winds.
+Authorities in South Dakota and Nebraska shut down interstates due to freezing rain, drifting snow and high winds.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.